RMANOV/My-small-educational-projects/README.md

 - 👋 Hi, I’m @RMANOV
-- 👀 I’m interested in VisualBasic and Python
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, Java, DB, Algorithms, and Visual Basic for Applications!
-- 💞️ I’m looking to collaborate on GitHub Copilot
+- 💞️ I’m looking to collaborate on GitHub Copilot!
 - 📫 How to reach me - r.manov@gmail.com!

 <!---